H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 **Code and SQL specialists**

 - `deepseek-coder`, `codellama`, `starcoder2`, and `sqlcoder` are chosen when the task clearly involves code generation, refactoring, or database queries.
-- Often used in judge or reviewer roles to check or refine code produced by a general-purpose model.
+- Often used in “judge” or “reviewer” roles to check or refine code produced by a general-purpose model.

 **Multimodal and domain-specific models**